Patrick de Castelbajac

 Head of Human Resources

-She is graduated in Business Law and has held various HR Management positions in the space and aeronautical sectors.
+A graduate in business law, she has held various HR senior management positions in the space and aeronautical sectors.

 In Charge Of